technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-08/Lab 8 – Assigning Compliance Roles and exploring Microsoft Purview portal_v10July2025.md

     ![A screenshot of a computer Description automatically generated](./media/image3.png)

-6. Similarly, change the manager to Patti Fernandez for all the users who have been assigned the licenses.
+6. Similarly, change the manager to **Patti Fernandez** for all the following users.
+    - Adele Vance
+    - Christie Cline
+    - Megan Bowen

-7. For Patti Fernandez, add **MOD Administrator** as the manager.
+8. For Patti Fernandez, add **MOD Administrator** as the manager.

 ### Task 2 – Adding a Compliance Administrator